Big Five personality traits

 The five-factor model was developed using empirical research into the language people used to describe themselves, which found patterns and relationships between the words people use to describe themselves.
 For example, because someone described as "hard-working" is more likely to be described as "prepared" and less likely to be described as "messy", all three traits are grouped under conscientiousness.
 Using dimensionality reduction techniques, psychologists showed that most (though not all) of the variance in human personality can be explained using only these five factors.

+Today, the five-factor model underlies most contemporary personality research, and has replaced theoretically derived models of personality.
+The general structure of the five factors has been independently replicated across cultures and time, and they have predictive validity against external metrics other than self-reports such as ratings by others, job performance and academic success (predicted by conscientiousness), and self-harm and suicidal behavior (predicted by neuroticism).

 Research into personality inventories found five broad dimensions could explain most variation in human personality and temperament, with more-detailed analyses typically dividing the traits into more specific subfactors.
 For example, extraversion is typically associated with qualities such as gregariousness, assertiveness, excitement-seeking, warmth, activity, and positive emotions.
-Other models, like HEXACO, supplement the Big 5 traits with additional variables.
+Other models, like HEXACO, supplement the Big 5 traits with additional variables, trading off complexity for model fit.